Add New vCenters, VM Templates and Networks¶

 A cloud administrator builds two vOneCloud templates to represent one vCenter VM Template avaiable in vCenterA and another available in vCenterB.
 As previous work, the cloud administrator creates two vCenter VM templates, one in each vCenter.

-To create a vOneCloud VM template representing a vCloud VM Template, log in into Sunstone as vOneCloud user as in explained here, proceed to the Virtual Resources -> Templates, and click on the + sign.
+To create a vOneCloud VM Template representing a vCloud VM Template, log in into Sunstone as vOneCloud user as in explained here, proceed to the Virtual Resources -> Templates, and click on the + sign.
 Select vCenter as the hypervisor, and type in the vCenter Template UUID.
+You can also set a capacity (CPU and Memory) that would be honored at the time of instantiating the VM.
 In the Scheduling tab you can select the hostname of the specific vCenter.
 The Context tab allows to pass information onto the VM to tailor it for its final use (read more about it here).
 In Network tab a valid Virtual Network (see below) can added to the VM, possible values for the MODEL type of the network card are:

 Fill in with UUID uuidA in and select host vCenterA.
 Repeat for vCenterB.